pelsql/YourSqlDba/README.md

 Code maintenance was also done to improve clarity.
 No features were added or changed.

 Some tooling was added to help with code maintenance.

-A permanent bookmark system is now used, based on special comments in the code of the form:
+A permanent bookmark system is now used, based on special comments in the code of the form.
+The comment is the name of the bookmark.
 ```sql
 -- @@MARK: Some comment explaining the purpose of this section of code
 ```

-Code maintenance was done to improve code clarity, no new feature changed.

-Some tooling added for helping code maintenance:

-Permanent bookmark system with special comments put in code in the form of

--- @@MARK: Some comment explaining the purpose of this section of code

-To add it, in SSMS 22.3 or above goto Tools/External Tools,click add:
+To add this tooling, in SSMS 22.3 or above (not tested in previous versions) goto Tools/External Tools, click add:

 Via Tools/External Tools